 The first symptom is often

-Other symptoms include loss of coordination, slow movements, stiffness, and decreased facial expression.
+Other symptoms include tremors when at rest, loss of coordination, slow movements, stiffness, and decreased facial expression (parkinsonian symptoms).

 People may have problems remembering recent events and solving problems.
 They may think more slowly.
 Mental function may progressively deteriorate.
 People may also have personality changes.
 They may become depressed, anxious, impatient, hostile, and moody.

 Sensation in the feet may be lost.
 Internal organs may malfunction.
 Affected people may feel light-headed when they stand because blood pressure does not increase as it normally does (called orthostatic hypotension).
-They may have to urinate more frequently.
 Eventually, they may lose control of the bladder and bowel movements.